Mastercard® Black Card™

 - An airline incidentals fee credit

 The rewards rate is simply OK.

 And, when you compare this card to other issuers’ premium offerings, the Mastercard Black Card falls short.
-For example, at a slightly higher cost of ownership, the $550 Chase Sapphire Reserve will give you all the same perks, but offers an annual $300 travel credit to be used any way you like versus the Black Card’s $100 airline incidentals credit.
+For example, at a slightly higher cost of ownership, the $550 Chase Sapphire Reserve will give you all the same perks, but offers an annual $300 travel credit to be used any way you like versus the Black Card’s up to $100 airline incidentals credit.
 And, the Chase Sapphire Reserve pays a higher rewards rate on more than just airfare.
-All dining and travel earn 3X the points per $1 spent.
+All dining and travel earn 3X points per $1 spent.

 The one area where this card may be a better choice is if you typically carry a balance.
-If you’re deciding between this card and the Platinum Card from American Express, for example, the Black Card is the clear winner as the Platinum Card is a charge card, meaning you’ll have to pay the balance in full every month.
+If you’re deciding between this card and The Platinum Card® from American Express, for example, the Black Card is the clear winner as the Platinum Card is a charge card, meaning you’ll have to pay the balance in full every month.
 And the variable APR range on the Chase Sapphire Reserve is higher than the Black Card’s variable APR of 16.49%.

 Who should get this card